sanathananms/sanathananms.github.io/learning_longue_jb/intro.md

-# Welcome to Learning Longue
+# Welcome to my Learning Longue

-This is a brief sample book designed to provide you with an overview of the topics, projects, and leisure activities that I am engaged in.
-The content primarily consists of notes I've taken while learning from courses, attending conferences/workshops, preparing lectures, and gathering random information.
-It does not delve deeply into any specific topic, and the contents are not extensively organized.
+This collection offers a glimpse into my interests, projects, and hobbies.
+It's a compilation of notes gathered from various sources, including courses, conferences, workshops, lectures, and even some independent exploration.
+While it doesn't dive deep into any specific topic, it provides a broad overview of what piques my curiosity.

-For more details, please refer to the content pages included with this sample book.
+For a more in-depth exploration of any particular area, feel free to browse the content pages within this Learning Longue

 ```{tableofcontents}
 ```